-We intend to use Surfaxin(R) for the treatment of several conditions characterized by insufficient surfactants.
-The FDA has approved replacement surfactants only for treating respiratory distress syndrome in premature infants.
-In addition, infants born with meconium in their lungs also suffer from insufficient surfactant.
+Respiratory distress syndrome is a condition in which premature infants are born with an insufficient amount of their own natural surfactant.
+Meconium aspiration syndrome is a similar condition, in which full-term infants are born with meconium in their lungs.
 Meconium is the baby's first bowel movement in the mother's womb.
-This condition can lead to meconium aspiration syndrome.
+This condition can lead to meconium aspiration syndrome if the baby breathes in the meconium.
 Both of these conditions can be life-threatening as a result of the failure of the lungs to absorb sufficient oxygen.
-Patients with acute respiratory distress syndrome and acute lung injury also typically suffer from surfactant deficiency.
-Acute respiratory distress syndrome and acute lung injury can result from a variety of events.
-Some of these events are pneumonia, breathing in the contents of the stomach, trauma, smoke inhalation and head injury.
+These conditions can also deplete natural surfactants in the lungs.
+This results in the need for mechanical ventilation.
+Acute respiratory distress syndrome can result from a variety of events.
+Some of these events are pneumonia, breathing in the contents of the stomach, trauma, smoke inhalation, near drowning and head injury.